-Linda previously served as Special Assistant to the Commissioner of the Administration on Children, Youth and Families, Department of Health and Human Services.
+Linda previously served as Special Assistant to the Commissioner of the Administration on Children, Youth and Families, U.S. Department of Health and Human Services.
 Prior to that, she was Assistant Dean for Enrollment and Placement at the School of Social Service Administration at the University of Chicago.
 As Associate Director for Programs of the Center for Successful Child Development, Linda developed and managed programs for a national research and demonstration project to improve child and family outcomes in a major public housing project in Chicago.
-She and her husband live in Washington D.C.